 Near Track 16 is the left luggage, open 6am to midnight (subject to change).

 You can buy tickets at the Salone Biglietti, or try using the automatic ticket machines.
 Expect long lines, especially during tourist season.
 I try to buy tickets for my outbound journey shortly after I arrive in Florence, since lines can be long.
-Ticket windows (sportelli) or open from 7:30 to 8 pm (subject to change).
+Ticket windows (sportelli) are open from 7:30 to 8 pm (subject to change).

 Remember to stamp your ticket at the yellow machines before boarding your train.
 There is a large fine for not doing so.
 If you forget, try collaring a conductor on the train as soon as you can and explain your situation.